-On January 28, 2016 the European Commission ("EC") presented its EU Anti- tax Avoidance Directive, a constituent part of the EC's "Anti- Tax Avoidance Package" (ATAP) which increases tax transparency and makes for fairer, simpler and more effective corporate taxation in the EU.
+On 28 January 2016, the European Commission (EC) presented its EU Anti- tax Avoidance Directive, a constituent part of the EC's Anti- Tax Avoidance Package (ATAP) which increases tax transparency and makes for fairer, simpler and more effective corporate taxation in the EU.
 With the aim to create a minimum level of protection against corporate tax avoidance, the Directive lays down six legally binding anti-abuse measures:

-- Interest deduction rules which, excluding the financial and insurance sector, limit net interest expenses of a company to a maximum of the higher of (1) 30% of the taxpayer's gross operating profit (EBITDA) or (2) EUR 1 million - 2.
-Exit taxation rules applicable to companies transferring assets from a permanent establishment ("PE") to and from its foreign head office, between PEs, or upon moving the head office or PE abroad - 3.
-A switch-over clause applicable to income from foreign companies situated in low-tax jurisdictions that would normally receive a tax exemption are instead given a credit for taxes abroad - 4.
-General Anti-Abuse Rule ("GAAR") giving tax authorities to deny benefits to artificial structures - 5.
-Controlled Foreign Company ("CFC") rules reattributing income of a low-taxed subsidiary to its parent company; and - 6.
-A framework to tackle hybrid mismatches, where the legal characterization for a hybrid instrument or entity of the Member State of payment, expense or loss is followed by the other State.
+- Interest deduction rules which, excluding the financial and insurance sector, limit net interest expenses of a company to a maximum of the higher of (1) 30% of the taxpayer's gross operating profit (EBITDA) or (2) EUR 1 million. - 2.
+Exit taxation rules applicable to companies transferring assets from a permanent establishment (PE) to and from its foreign head office, between PEs, or upon moving the head office or PE abroad. - 3.
+A switch-over clause applicable to income from foreign companies situated in low-tax jurisdictions that would normally receive a tax exemption are instead given a credit for taxes abroad. - 4.
+General Anti-Abuse Rule (GAAR) giving tax authorities to deny benefits to artificial structures. - 5.
+Controlled Foreign Company (CFC) rules re-attributing income of a low-taxed subsidiary to its parent company. - 6.
+A framework to tackle hybrid mismatches, where the legal characterisation for a hybrid instrument or entity of the Member State of payment, expense or loss is followed by the other State.

 Many of the proposed rules in the draft ATAP Directive reflect the proposals from the OECD's BEPS project with some small deviations.
 The Directive requires unanimity in ECOFIN of all Member States to be adopted.
-In light of the BEPS initiative and pressure from the EC on this package, the EC will aim to have the Directive adopted within the next 6 months with an effective date of January 1 or July 1, 2017.
+In light of the BEPS initiative and pressure from the EC on this package, the EC will aim to have the Directive adopted within the next 6 months with an effective date of 1 January or 1 July 2017.